Task-agnostic Out-of-Distribution Detection Using Kernel Density Estimation: Method

-Kernel size, $\sigma$, is a crucial parameter of KDE since it significantly effects the shape of the estimated density.
+Kernel size, $\sigma$, is a crucial parameter of KDE since it significantly affects the shape of the estimated density.
 Setting $\sigma$ to a large value leads to very smooth pdfs, reducing the likelihood of the observed samples as well as other samples from the same distribution.
-On the other hand, setting $\sigma$ to a very small value leads to very peaky distributions only attributing high probability to observed samples, assigning very low probability to unobserved samples from the same distribution.

-Therefore, finding an optimal $\sigma$ value is quite important in order to capture the underlying pdf of data \cite{scott2015multivariate}.
+Setting $\sigma$ to a very small value leads to very peaky distributions only attributing high probability to observed samples, and assigning very low probability to unobserved samples even from the same distribution.
+Therefore, finding an optimal $\sigma$ value is quite important in order to capture the underlying pdf of the data \cite{scott2015multivariate}.

-In the proposed method, as given in Eq. (\ref{eq:kde_2}), we use a different $\sigma_l^i$ value for each training sample $x_i$ used for fitting a KDE and at each layer $l$.